c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 ## 4) Ingest metadata into mEGAdata DB
 ### Tools for metadata ingestion
-* scripts/importEMCSpreadsheet.py - Ingests .ods into mEGAdata DB.
+* scripts/spreadsheet_importation/importEMCSpreadsheet.py - Ingests .ods into mEGAdata DB.
-* scripts/import_experiment_metadata.py - Ingests experiment_metadata into mEGAdata DB.
+* scripts/spreadsheet_importation/import_experiment_metadata.py - Ingests experiment_metadata into mEGAdata DB.

 ## 5) Prepare and send the JSONs

 ### JSON preparation
 Some JSONs (such as Sample and Experiment) can be prepared manually from the source spreadsheets with minimal effort since their numbers are small.
-Many objects (Policy, DAC, Study) can be reused from previous Submission.
+Many objects (Policy, DAC, Study) can be reused from previous a Submission.

 ## Submission workflow (the only one that will work):